Adaeze-Jennifer/Pharmaceutical_Sales_Analysis/README.md

 ## 🔍Overview
 The dataset contains detailed pharmaceutical sales records across distributors, customers, products, and regions.
 The analysis was conducted entirely in Microsoft Excel using;
-- Power query editor,
+- Power query editor
-- PivotTables, and
+- PivotTables
-- Visualisations to transform raw transactional data into actionable business insights.
+- And visualisations to transform raw transactional data into actionable business insights.

 Five core business questions were addressed, each supported by dedicated PivotTables and charts.
 A consolidated dashboard was also developed to provide a high-level overview of all insights in a single view.

 ## 📊 Dashboard Preview
 A consolidated view of all key analyses and insights.